segarciat/TCPL/ch4/exercises/08-one-character-buffer/README.md

 ## Solution

+The base for the code of this exercise is the solution I wrote to exercise 4-5.

 For this exercise, I use the `fmod` function in `<math.h>`.
 When trying to compile, the following error is issued:

 ```